Employee Privacy: District of Columbia

 - All employers are susceptible to claims of invasion of privacy.
 See Common Law Invasion of Privacy Claims.

-- Businesses that interact with personal information stored on electric data have a duty to notify District residents of a breach of security relating to their personal information.
+- Businesses that maintain or handle electronic data containing personal information have a duty to notify District residents of a breach of security relating to their personal information.
 See Data Breach Security.

 - Criminal records maintained by health care industry employers must be kept confidential, maintained for one year after the subject of the record has ended his or her employment and then the criminal record must be destroyed.
 See Health Care Industry Criminal Records.